Biscuits and Venison Gravy Recipes

 - 1 teaspoon salt

-- Slowly add milk4 cups milk
+- Slowly add the milk, and stir well.4 cups milk

 - Pour over homemade biscuits, and enjoy!